History of C Language

 • Instagram

-C is a general-purpose computer programming language.
-It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
-By design, C's features cleanly reflect the capabilities of the targeted CPUs.
+C is a general-purpose programming language created in the 1970s by Dennis Ritchie.
+It remains one of the most widely used and influential languages in the world.
+C's design cleanly reflects the capabilities of modern CPUs, making it both powerful and efficient.

 Designed by: Dennis Ritchie